To configure your LDAP connections, you must provide an array to the

 To connect to your LDAP server, a username and password is required to be able to query and run operations on your server(s).

-The port option is used for authenticating and binding to your LDAP server.
+The port option is used for opening a connection and binding to your LDAP server.

 Only insert a port if your LDAP server uses a unique port.